JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

-#### Basic Segmentation Output - Model 1 - Batch A
+### Basic Segmentation Output

 This section demonstrates how raw model predictions are turned into clear visuals that support decision-making.
 The primary output is a binary segmentation mask, highlighting lesion regions on a per-pixel basis.
 Here we have the base image to be segmented, the expert annotated mask, and the models' outputted mask for comparison.

 Ground truth masks, expert-annotated and included for evaluation, allow us to compare model output visually and calculate performance metrics across the batch.

+---

+#### Basic Segmentation Output - Model 1 - Batch A

+---

 ![Model 1 - Segmentation Output Visual - Batch A](output/base_model_1_batch_a_1.png)

 ---

-#### Segmentation Overlay - Model 1 - Batch A
+### Segmentation Overlay

 To make predictions visually intuitive, we overlay the dimmed segmentation mask on the original image.
 This creates a human-readable output that can be compared directly with expert annotations.
 We include overlays for both the model and expert masks, along with batch-level performance metrics for context.

+---

+#### Segmentation Overlay - Model 1 - Batch A
 This visual uses Batch A, representing expected mean performance.
-The model's segmentation boundaries align closely with the expert-annotated boundaries, aside from images 4 and 5, which are undersegmented.
+The model's segmentation boundaries align closely with the expert-annotated boundaries, aside from images 4 and 5, which are aligned but undersegmented.
 Image 6 is slightly oversegmented, but still shows excellent shape alignment.

+---

 ![Model 1 - Segmentation Overlay Metric - Batch A](output/metric_overlay_model_1_batch_a_1.png)

+---

 ![Model 1 - Segmentation Overlay Visual - Batch A](output/overlay_model_1_batch_a_1.png)